renato145/evolution_simulation/docs/slime.md

 - Each movement consumes Y energy (proportional to its size).
 - When energy is less than a threshold S, its free to move.
 - By consuming A energy, it can jump to eat.
+  - Slime requires to have at least H energy to be able to jump.
+  - Jump has a time cooldown.
 - Every P energy it will evolve.
 - When meeting another slime, if energy is at least M and the difference is not less than the smaller slime's energy, a new slime will spawn.
+- If energy reaches 0, the slime will die.
 - If no food has been consumed on the last W seconds, the slime will die.

 ### Slime evolution (skills)